Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 ## Calibration

 Using the static data that you collected, make a plot of voltage on the horizontal axis and angle $\theta$ (in degrees) on the vertical axis.
-Draw a line (or, if necessary, a curve) of best fit.
+Draw a line (or, if necessary, a curve) of best fit, and determine its coefficients.

+Use these coefficients to translate data from all six cases into angles instead of voltages.
+You do not need to turn in this data.

+Without any further data processing, plot the resulting information on six axes neatly arranged in a 2x3 or 3x2 grid.
+In these plots, the y-axis should be in units of degrees, and the x-axis in units of seconds. **Note**: Do not remove any data from the beginning of your measurement.
+You may choose to truncate your data toward the end if the pendulum isn't doing anything interesting.